Learning Across Disciplines

 Assessment Pilot of the Newly Integrated GEP.
 During the 2019-2020 academic year, a team of GEP faculty will collaborate to create and pilot a new program level assessment of UCF’s GEP.
 They will build on the accomplishments of previous faculty teams who have laid the groundwork by developing foundation-level learning outcomes and exploring how to assess them across multiple disciplines.

 UCF is committed to making students’ earliest semesters at the university a positive and productive opportunity for planning and preparation for the future.
-Dr. Melody A. Bowdon, interim vice provost for Teaching and Learning and interim dean of the College of Undergraduate Studies explains the university’s to transform its General Education Program (GEP).
+Dr. Melody A. Bowdon, associate vice provost for Academic Innovations and associate dean of the College of Undergraduate Studies, explains the university’s to transform its General Education Program (GEP).

 Over the past two years, UCF’s College of Undergraduate Studies has worked diligently to lead the development of a new model for general education that will promote student success, leverage and help to institutionalize our Quality Enhancement Plan through an emphasis on integrative learning, and support the development of a genuine sense of community and cohesion among general education students and faculty.

 In conjunction with this effort, a team of faculty fellows from the Colleges of Arts and Humanities and Sciences worked to secure broad campus buy-in for such a model.
 After studying existing programs across the nation, reviewing the literature within the field, evaluating UCF student success data, and engaging with more than 100 stakeholders (including faculty, administrators and staff) and an even larger number of students on campus, the team helped to develop an innovative and exciting program that will help students to make and articulate meaningful connections between and among the courses they take in their early semesters at UCF, establishing the GEP as an academic foundation for their thinking throughout and beyond their undergraduate experiences.